rx-angular/rx-angular/libs/state/README.md

 ## Description

 `@rx-angular/state` is a library designed to help developers effectively manage component-level state in Angular.
-It offers a lightweight and intuitive API and automatic subscription handling, making it a perfect solution for handling state in any Angular component.
+It offers a lightweight and intuitive API and automatic subscription handling, making it a perfect solution for handling state in any Angular component, service or directive.
 This library offers unique features such as merging global state into local state, shared state selections, subscription-free interaction, and integration with imperative functions like component lifecycle and HostBindings.
-It is an ideal alternative to global state management solutions like Akita, NgRx, and NgXs.
+It is an ideal alternative or complimentary library to global state management solutions like Akita, NgRx, and NgXs.

 ### Introduction Video